SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 To achieve code reusability, it is a good idea to have an abstract class containing common information.

-Check the classes for common characteristics that can be grouped in a base class.
+Check the classes for common characteristics, that can be grouped in a base class.

 [/task-description]
 [code-io /]